How to Stay Warm Off-Grid Without Draining Your Battery

 Electric heaters convert electricity directly into heat.
 This requires a lot of energy.

 Unless you have a very large battery bank or generator, electric heaters are usually not ideal for long off-grid heating.
+A small electric heater can quickly drain a portable power station.

 Use Fuel-Based Heat Carefully